AyiStar/CppPrimer/Chapter7/ch7notes.md

 We can use a static member as a default argument.
-A nonstatic data member may not be used as a default argument because its value is part of the object of which it is a member.
+A nonstatic data member may not be used as a default argument because its value is part of the object of which it is a member